h2oai/wave/website/docs/getting-started.md

 title: Introduction
 ---

-H2O Q lets you build and deploy amazing realtime analytics with dramatically less effort.
+H2O Wave lets you build and deploy amazing realtime analytics with dramatically less effort.

-## What is H2O Q?
+## What is H2O Wave?

-H2O Q is a software stack for building beautiful, low-latency, realtime, browser-based applications and dashboards entirely in Python without using HTML, Javascript or CSS.
+H2O Wave is a software stack for building beautiful, low-latency, realtime, browser-based applications and dashboards entirely in Python without using HTML, Javascript or CSS.

 It excels at capturing data, visualizations, and graphics from multiple sources, and broadcasting them live over the web.